danrevah/stealth/README.md

 Client flow to make an HTTP GET Request to `https://www.google.com`.

-1. Client generates a new key-pair.
+1. Clients generates a new RSA 4096 bit key-pair.
 2. Requesting TrustedServer for N relays.

     ```